Cross-Domain Dual-Functional OFDM Waveform Design for Accurate Sensing/Positioning: Communication-Centric Waveform Design

 The ambiguity function is defined as a two-dimensional correlation function in delay-Doppler domain, which can be categorized into the cross-ambiguity function and the auto-ambiguity function.
 We focus on the auto-ambiguity function of the sensing sequence, i.e., its auto-correlation property, which reflects its capability of radar sensing.
+Because the auto-ambiguity function is utilized to characterize the property of the sequence itself without considering external operations on the sequence, the cyclic prefix part is not included in the following derivation.
 Specifically, the auto-ambiguity function $\chi_{a}(\nu,\mu)$ of the discrete signal $x(n)$ with length $N$ can be expressed as \cite{ref5, ref6}

 where $\mu$ and $\nu$ denote the delay and Doppler indices, respectively.
-By substituting the OFDM-based sensing sequence (\ref{d_multi}) into (\ref{aaf}), the auto-ambiguity function can be derived as
+In the practical radar system, without consideration of noise, the cross-correlation matrix between the transmitted sensing sequence and its echoes is approximately equivalent to the ambiguity function shifted based on the time delay and Doppler frequency offset.
+By substituting the OFDM-based sensing sequence (\ref{d_multi}) into (\ref{aaf}), the auto-ambiguity function can be derived as {\footnote{Note that due to the existence of CP, the correlation of intra-symbol ($m_1=m_2$) points is calculated as circular correlation.}}

 where $\psi(n,m,k) = e^{\textsf{j}2\pi k (n-mN_c)/N_c}\text{rect}_{m}(n)$.
 Due to the CP protection, the inter-frame ($m_1 \neq m_2$) interference is negligible.
 Therefore, (\ref{multi_auto}) can be further expressed as